pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--baseurl=``

     The URL for the repository.
 The variables that may be used in yum repo config files are not supported here.
-You may use one of either this option or ``--mirrorlist``, not both.
+You may use only one of the ``--baseurl``, ``--mirrorlist``, or ``--metalink`` options.
 If an NFS repository is specified, it should be of the form ``nfs://host:/path/to/repo``.
 Note that there is a colon after the host--Anaconda passes everything after "nfs://\ " directly to the mount command instead of parsing URLs according to RFC 2224.
 Variable substitution is done for $releasever and $basearch in the url (added in F19).

 ``--mirrorlist=``

     The URL pointing at a list of mirrors for the repository.
 The variables that may be used in yum repo config files are not supported here.
+You may use only one of the ``--baseurl``, ``--mirrorlist``, or ``--metalink`` options.
+Variable substitution is done for $releasever and $basearch in the url (added in F19).

+``--metalink=``

+    The URL pointing at a metalink for the repository.
+The variables that may be used in yum repo config files are not supported here.
-You may use one of either this option or ``--baseurl``, not both.
-Variable substitution is done for
+    You may use only one of the ``--baseurl``, ``--mirrorlist``, or ``--metalink`` options.
+Variable substitution is done for $releasever and
-    $releasever and $basearch in the url (added in F19).
+    $basearch in the url (added in F27).

 ``--cost=``